max1220/max1220/README.md

 You can reach me by writing an e-mail to `max@max1220.de`.
-I'm a native german speaker, and also speak english.
+I'm a native german speaker, and I also speak english.